 Notifies individuals and units directly affected by pending business of the Assembly or its committees which includes:

-the chief contact for the for the resolution or committee action being undertaken; and,
+The chief contact for the resolution or committee action being undertaken; and,

-the charge to the committee conducting the business and the dates of meetings when the business will be considered, if applicable.
+The charge to the committee conducting the business and the dates of meetings when the business will be considered, if applicable.

 Presides in the absence of the Chair.